robertjskelton/robertjskelton.github.io/_posts/2020-07-13-Suzuki-Cappuccino-Exterior-LEDs.markdown

 [H3 Low beams](https://amzn.to/3frnutn) are the same process as the high beam, but you can reach them from within the wheel well without removing the headlight housing.
 So if you're just replacing low beams, no need to jack up the car.
 Once you've replaced the low beams, then you can re-install the nuts and lower the car.
 Easy enough.

 Reverse lights were a bit more tricky.
 There are 2 10mm nuts located behind the reverse lamp housing.
 Both of them broke off on me when removing it.
-I put in a new [3157 LED](https://amzn.to/2WeaI9U), which is usually a turn signal bulb I just happened to have around.
+I put in a new [BA9S LED](https://amzn.to/2CveODT) I just happened to have around.
 The reflector on the inside of the reverse housing was very rusted, so I cleaned it up before resealing.
 To attach back to the car, I drilled two holes in the back of the housing and zip tied it around the strong metal mesh.
 50 miles and no movement, so it'll do until I find a better reverse housing solution!

 ![Lights](/images/cap_light/17.jpg)
 ![Lights](/images/cap_light/18.jpg)